Atherosclerosis: Signs and symptoms

-Atherosclerosis is typically asymptomatic for decades because the arteries enlarge at all plaque locations, thus there is no effect on blood flow.
+Atherosclerosis is typically asymptomatic for decades because the arteries enlarge at all plaque locations; thus, there is no effect on blood flow.
 Even most plaque ruptures do not produce symptoms until enough narrowing or closure of an artery, due to clots, occurs.
 Signs and symptoms only happen after severe narrowing or closure impedes blood flow to different organs enough to induce symptoms.
 Most of the time, patients realize that they have the disease only when they experience other cardiovascular disorders such as stroke or heart attack.
 These symptoms, however, still vary depending on which artery or organ is affected.

 Early atherosclerotic processes likely begin in childhood.
 Fibrous and gelatinous lesions have been observed in the coronary arteries of children.
 Fatty streaks have been observed in the coronary arteries of juveniles.
 While coronary artery disease is more prevalent in men than women, atherosclerosis of the cerebral arteries and strokes equally affect both sexes.

 Marked narrowing in the coronary arteries, which are responsible for bringing oxygenated blood to the heart, can produce symptoms such as chest pain of angina and shortness of breath, sweating, nausea, dizziness or lightheadedness, breathlessness or palpitations.
 Abnormal heart rhythms called arrhythmias—the heart beating either too slowly or too quickly—are another consequence of ischemia.

 Carotid arteries supply blood to the brain and neck.
-Marked narrowing of the carotid arteries can present with symptoms such as a feeling of weakness; being unable to think straight; difficulty speaking; dizziness; difficulty in walking or standing up straight; blurred vision; numbness of the face, arms and legs; severe headache; and loss of consciousness.
+Marked narrowing of the carotid arteries can present with symptoms such as a feeling of weakness; being unable to think straight; difficulty speaking; dizziness; difficulty in walking or standing up straight; blurred vision; numbness of the face, arms, and legs; severe headache; and loss of consciousness.
 These symptoms are also related to stroke (death of brain cells).
-Stroke is caused by marked narrowing or closure of arteries going to the brain; lack of adequate blood supply leads to the death of the cells of the affected tissue.
+Stroke is caused by marked narrowing or blockage of arteries going to the brain; lack of adequate blood supply leads to the death of the cells of the affected tissue.

 Peripheral arteries, which supply blood to the legs, arms, and pelvis, also experience marked narrowing due to plaque rupture and clots.
 Symptoms of the narrowing are pain and numbness in the arms or legs.
 Another significant location for plaque formation is the renal arteries, which supply blood to the kidneys.
 Plaque occurrence and accumulation lead to decreased kidney blood flow and chronic kidney disease, which, like in all other areas, is typically asymptomatic until late stages.

 In 2004, US data indicated that in ~66% of men and ~47% of women, the first symptom of atherosclerotic cardiovascular disease was a heart attack or sudden cardiac death (defined as death within one hour of onset of the symptom).

 Case studies have included autopsies of U.S. soldiers killed in World War II and the Korean War.
 A much-cited report involved the autopsies of 300 U.S. soldiers killed in Korea.
 Although the average age of the men was 22.1 years, 77.3 percent had "gross evidence of coronary arteriosclerosis".